-Whenever I ask my kids what they want for dinner, the answer is invariably "mac & cheese" and Valentine's Day is no different.
-But this recipe has a little something special hidden amongst the cheese and pasta (veggie!).
-Bonus: It's an easy recipe that comes together quickly on the stove.
-The kids can help with the measuring and stirring, while I stick to the cooking part.
+Whenever I ask my kids what they want for dinner, the answer is invariably "pizza" and Valentine's Day is no different.
+But this heart-shaped pizza is a little more special than your everyday pie.
+Bonus: It's an easy recipe that the kids can help assemble.
+Let them help roll out the dough, make the heart shape and add the toppings.

 Jewel-like pomegranate seeds add a Valentine's Day touch to this salad.
 The kids can help whisk the dressing and will love learning how to de-seed a pomegranate (patiently, one by one, in a bowl of water).
 We'll omit the nuts and serve the blue cheese on the side to accommodate Amelia's food allergies and both kids' finicky taste preferences.